spark-86/hodeauxledger/README.md

 It’s not a cryptocurrency.
 **It’s a protocol for memory.**

-Please read a little on the theory behind all this in our doc on [Temporal Cryptophysics](docs/temporal_cryptophyiscs.md).
+Please read a little on the theory behind all this in our docs on [Temporal Cryptophysics](https://github.com/veronicahodo/temporal-cryptophysics/).

 ## 🧬 Why it exists